codatio/codat-docs/blog/230901-new-products.md

 <details>
   <summary>Looking for other product documentation?</summary>

-The API documentation for other products you may be using is available below.
+The API documentation for the products you may be using is available below.
 These products are not available to new customers from September 4, 2023.

 - [Accounting API](/accounting-api#/)
 - [Banking API](/banking-api#/)